OCPP 2.0.1 as Production Baseline. Controlled Path to 2.1.

 Clemios builds and integrates OCPP systems starting from OCPP 2.0.1 as the production baseline, designs them for forward evolution toward 2.1, and does not build new systems on OCPP 1.6.

 OCPP 2.0.1 is the Clemios production baseline.
 It is the first OCPP version that provides the security model, device management, and lifecycle controls required for production-grade charging systems.
-All Clemios OCPP integrations start from OCPP 2.0.1.
+New Clemios OCPP delivery is scoped around OCPP 2.0.1 unless migration constraints require OCPP 1.6 handling.

 OCPP 2.1 is an evolution of OCPP 2.0.1, extending functionality while keeping the same architectural foundations.
-Clemios designs systems so that moving from 2.0.1 to 2.1 is a controlled upgrade, not a protocol reset or rewrite.
+Clemios designs systems so that moving from 2.0.1 to 2.1 is a controlled upgrade path rather than an unmanaged protocol reset.

 Clemios designs OCPP implementations with forward compatibility in mind.
-Version upgrades are handled through clear separation of protocol logic, backend integration, and device-specific behavior.
-This allows upgrades from OCPP 2.0.1 toward 2.1 without regressions or parallel protocol stacks.
+Version upgrades are handled through clear separation of protocol logic, CSMS integration, and device-specific behavior.
+This reduces regression risk and avoids unnecessary parallel protocol stacks on the path from OCPP 2.0.1 toward 2.1.

 Clemios does not build new systems on OCPP 1.6.
 The production baseline starts with OCPP 2.0.1.
-Migration from existing OCPP 1.6 systems can be supported where required, but all new implementations are based on modern OCPP versions.
+Migration from existing OCPP 1.6 systems can be supported where required, but new Clemios OCPP delivery is scoped around OCPP 2.0.1.

 OCTT is the Open Charge Alliance's conformance testing tool.
 Clemios uses OCTT as part of the interoperability and validation process to verify protocol behavior.
-Clemios is not OCTT-certified, and does not claim certification where it has not been achieved.
+OCTT status is methodology alignment only.
+No OCA certification claim is made.